jauntsdn/rsocket-jvm/README.md

 >
 >native image support with graalvm

-RSocket-JVM is [very fast](https://jauntsdn.com/post/rsocket-summary/) (millions of messages per core with each interaction) alternative to projectreactor-only RSocket/RSocket-java from "Reactive Foundation" - which is plagued by number of performance and security [problems](https://jauntsdn.com/post/rsocket-vs-spring/).
+`RSocket-JVM` is [very fast](https://jauntsdn.com/post/rsocket-summary/) (millions of messages per core with each interaction) alternative to projectreactor-only RSocket/RSocket-java from "Reactive Foundation" - which is plagued by number of performance and security [problems](https://jauntsdn.com/post/rsocket-vs-spring/).

-This repository hosts `Message-Streams` - API part of RSocket-JVM: suite of libraries for interprocess/network communication using GRPC-StreamObserver API, CompletableFutures & major
+This repository hosts `Message-Streams` - API part of `RSocket-JVM`: suite of libraries for interprocess/network communication over multiple transports using multiple APIs.
-Reactive Streams implementations.

-`Message-Streams` includes RPC: remote procedure call system on top of Protocol Buffers.
+`Message-Streams` includes RPC: code-generation based remote procedure call system on top of Protocol Buffers.

 RSocket is low latency/high throughput L5 network protocol intended for high-performance services communication.
 It is transport agnostic, and runs on top of any reliable byte stream transport.

 ### CompletableFuture; GRPC StreamObserver; smallrye-mutiny, rxjava, project-reactor

 **Multiple vendor libraries**.
 [Shared protocol core](https://jauntsdn.com/post/rsocket-jvm/) with minimal dependencies (`netty-buffer` only) streamlined development process for each vendor library & reduced maintenance cost of multiple libraries to feasible level.

+Project supports 3 kinds of APIs:
+* request-response with RSocket-futures (JDK only CompletableFuture);
+* traditional streaming with RSocket-GRPC (GRPC-stubs StreamObserver);
-Project is currently comprised of RSocket-futures(CompletableFuture), RSocket-GRPC (GRPC-stubs StreamObserver), RSocket-mutiny (smallrye-mutiny), RSocket-rxjava (rxjava3), and RSocket-reactor (project-reactor).
+* flavors of reactive with RSocket-mutiny (smallrye-mutiny), RSocket-rxjava (rxjava3), and RSocket-reactor (project-reactor).

+**GRPC compatible**.
+All implementations are directly compatible with GRPC via MessageStreams-RPC & GRPC transport.
+GRPC clients can access such services without separate "gateway" binaries and IDL sharing schemes.

 **Non-intrusive**.
-API ([MessageStreams](https://github.com/jauntsdn/rsocket-jvm/blob/1.3.0/rsocket-reactor/src/main/java/com/jauntsdn/rsocket/MessageStreams.java)) & runtime ([RSocket-JVM](https://github.com/jauntsdn/rsocket-jvm/blob/1.3.0/rsocket-reactor/src/main/java/com/jauntsdn/rsocket/RSocket.java)) are clearly split so from end-user perspective there is only defined set of basic interactions on buffers/messages:
+[MessageStreams](https://github.com/jauntsdn/rsocket-jvm/blob/1.3.0/rsocket-reactor/src/main/java/com/jauntsdn/rsocket/MessageStreams.java) API & [RSocket-JVM](https://github.com/jauntsdn/rsocket-jvm/blob/1.3.0/rsocket-reactor/src/main/java/com/jauntsdn/rsocket/RSocket.java) runtime are clearly split so from end-user perspective there is only set of streaming & non-streaming interactions on buffers/messages:

 ```groovy
   void requestResponse(Message message, StreamObserver<Message> responseObserver);